 Whether it’s through product quality, sales tactics, or your (no-longer-dreaded) customer service department, you must always show integrity and consistency.
 Your products should always work as intended.
 You should never have any hidden fees.
 Every experience that a customer has with your company should be predictably positive.

-Customers know when you’re not being honest, and though they may finish a deal with you because it’s the most convenient at the time, chances are they won’t be back.
-Nobody wants to feel like they’re being taken advantage of, so it’s your job to make the customer feel that they are getting their money’s worth for whatever product or service they give you money for.
+Customers know when you’re not being honest.
+Though someone may finish a deal with you because it’s the most convenient at the time, they won’t be back if you’re dishonest.
+Nobody wants to feel like they’re being taken advantage of.
+It’s your job to make the customer feel that they are getting their money’s worth.

 Watch your customer retention rate soar

-By implementing these customer engagement and retention strategies, you’re taking the first step toward significantly increasing your bottom line.
+By implementing these customer engagement and retention strategies, you take a step toward significantly increasing your bottom line.
 While customer acquisition should always be a priority, it’s more important not to forget about the customers that you already have.
-After all, a loyal customer is typically your biggest and best advertiser.
-The word of mouth generated by their positive experience will help you acquire new customers better than any expensive marketing campaign!
+After all, a loyal customer typically acts as your biggest and best advertiser.
+The word of mouth generated by their positive experience will help you acquire customers better than any marketing campaign!

 Despite the fact that 80% of businesses only spend 30% (or less) of their time and money on customer retention, it is statistically proven to be one of the best ways to grow a business.
 Loyal customers will end up buying more products, are more likely to recommend a business to others, and will give second chances after encountering problems.
 It’s also much cheaper to keep a customer than it is to find a new one.